Managed Warehouse

 There are 2 main types of Key Attributes you should add:

-- Identifiers - used to split traffic in experiments.
+- Identifiers: used to split traffic in experiments.
 Common examples are

-as the type for any attributes that don't fit into the above categories.
+You can also select Other as the type for any attributes that don't fit into the above categories.
 This will add them as top-level columns, but they won't be used for splitting traffic or slicing results.

 SQL Explorer